carneades/carneades-3/doc/manual/browsing.md

 This chapter of the Carneades user manual explains how to:

-- Access and use the [home page](#the-argument-graph-home-page) of an argument graph on the World-Wide Web.
+- Access the [argument graph page](#the-argument-graph-page) for viewing and editing argument graphs on the World-Wide Web.

 - Use hypertext in web pages to [browse an argument graph](#using-hypertext-to-browse-an-argument-graph).